plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 The percentage of visitors with a single page view.
 A visitor "bounces" away and leaves your site after only viewing a single page.

 This is a useful metric to judge the quality of the individual pages on your site.
-You can review sites with high bounce rate where many visitors leave your site to decide whether that is expected behavior and whether there are some actions you can take to improve the particular page and reduce the number of bounces.
+You can review pages with a high bounce rate where many visitors leave your site to decide whether that is expected behavior and whether there are some actions you can take to improve the particular page and reduce the number of bounces.

 Note that a particular page having a high bounce rate doesn't automatically mean that it is a negative thing that needs to be acted on.
 Depending on the context, some visitors bounce because they got what they came for and have no need to explore further.